amaldevelops/restaurant-menu/README.md

 # WebPack-Restaurant-Page

 ## Project Overview
-The main goal of this project is to learn about Webpack and JavaScript ES6 Modules in the context of real software development projects.
-The project involves dynamically rendering a restaurant homepage using JavaScript to generate the entire contents of the website.
+The primary objective of this project is to gain proficiency in Webpack and JavaScript ES6 Modules within the context of real software development projects.
+Due to focusing more on learning these technologies, the appearance and functionality may not meet high standards.
+The project entails dynamically rendering a restaurant homepage using JavaScript to generate the entire contents of the website.

 ## About Webpack
 Webpack is a static module bundler that transforms and bundles JavaScript, CSS, images and other assets for efficient deployment in web applications.